bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 programming methods, right up there with TDD.
 Without the ability to refactor, there is no DDD or incremental design (XP), or any other methodology other than a straight Water Fall method.
-Most of the book is a catalog; you can read the most important overview information in just a few Chapters (e.g., Preface, Chapters 1-4 and 13-15).
+Most of the book is a catalog; you can read the most important overview information in just a few chapters (e.g., Preface, chapters 1-4 and 13-15).

 <a name="continuous_integration_2007"/>